Crafting HR Ticketing System Documentation

 What’s the difference between user guides and process documentation?

-User guides focus on how to navigate and use the system interface, while process documentation explains the workflow, decision points, and business rules behind each action.
-Both are essential for comprehensive documentation.
+User guides focus on how to navigate and use the system interface.
+Process documentation explains the workflow, decision points, and business rules behind each action.
+Both are essential.

 How do you ensure documentation stays relevant as your system evolves?